Islem-Chammakhi/data-engineering-project/README.md

 - **Gold**

 The goal is to detect whether relevant news causes:
-- sudden price moves
+- Sudden price moves
-- measurable returns after the event
+- Measurable returns after the event
-- stronger reactions in one asset vs another
+- Stronger reactions in one asset vs another
-- abnormal spikes compared to normal volatility
+- Abnormal spikes compared to normal volatility